 Instructions

-- In a medium bowl whisk together chili powder, paprika, ground chipotle, salt, and zest until well combined.
+- In a medium bowl whisk together chili powder, paprika, ground chipotle, salt, and the zest until well combined.

 - Transfer mixture to an air-tight container.
 Store up to 3 months in a cool, dry, dark, place.